 skip to Main Content

-Will Keith Barker, Marcia Johnson, and Lisa O’Connell read past the first scene?
+Will Mike Payette, Joelle Peters, and Sheree Spencer read past the first scene?

 Find out what directors and dramaturgs look for in play submissions.

-In Celebration of PGC’s 50th Anniversary, The Stratford Festival is hosting The First Scene Challenge.
-The first scenes of 5 submitted plays will be read by actors, Dean Gabourie and Alexandra Lainfiesta.
-Come out to this encouraging and fun event to hear Keith, Marcia, and Lisa discuss what makes an enticing first scene for the reader.
-This event will include a Question & Answer period between audience and panel as well!
-Don’t miss this opportunity to get some sweet tips that could give you an idea or two on how to elevate your new play.
+PGC is thrilled to announce that The Stratford Festival is hosting The First Scene Challenge for the second year.
+The first scenes of five submitted plays will be read by actors from the Stratford Festival.
+Come out to this encouraging and fun event to hear Mike, Joelle, and Sheree discuss what makes an enticing first scene.
+This event will include a Question & Answer!
+Don’t miss this opportunity to get some sweet tips that could give you an idea or two on how to elevate your play.

-This is a free event to members and non-members.
+This is a free event to members, non-members and the general public.

 Register now to attend The First Challenge!